Security & Compliance

 The Zefort service sends email notifications and other transactional email to users.
 Zefort sends emails directly from Zefort’s servers to receiving servers, encrypted with SSL.
 Emails are authenticated using DomainKeys Identified Mail (DKIM), Sender Policy Framework (SPF), and Zefort conforms to the DMARC authentication and reporting protocol.

-Email addresses for incoming email are randomly generated to make it more difficult for outsiders to guess them and send untrusted data into Zefort.
+Email addresses for incoming email are randomly generated to make it more difficult to send untrusted data into Zefort.

-In case your policies prevent you from using email for contract data at all, incoming email can be completely disabled for your Zefort account.
+In case you have policies preventing you for using email for contract data, incoming email can be disabled for your organization’s Zefort account.